LubeVPN/LubeVPN.github.io/citium_what_for.md

 - __*Impervious*__.
 Service availability of Citium is impervious to any server takedown or even all nodes removed.
 - __*Circumventive*__.
 Citium can circumvent even the most stringent kinds of Internet censorship.
 - __*Ephemeral*__.
 The messages communicated on Citium are decidedly short-lived (i.e. self-destructing messages) to preempt spoliation claims or data breach due to devices fallen into the wrong hands.
 - __*Secure*__.
-The first line of defense of Citium against data breach is by using time-tested and provably secure encryption standards to ensure confidentiality.
+Use time-tested and provably secure encryptions that are used in open-source high-stakes asset finance, namely Bitcoin, to ensure confidentiality.